 So obviously I’m a pretty big fan of robo-advisors and automated investing.

-If you’re in Australia and want to try Clover, you can use my referral code to get $5,000 managed for free:
+If you’re in Australia and want to try Clover, you can open an account and get your first three months of investing for free!

 If you’re not in Australia and you want to use a roboadvisor, there’s a bunch of good options around the world.
 Here’s the the most well known of the bunch: